apache/flink-ml/docs/content/docs/operators/feature/univariatefeatureselector.md

 under the License.
 -->

-## Univariate Feature Selector
+## UnivariateFeatureSelector
-Univariate Feature Selector is an algorithm that selects features based on univariate statistical tests against labels.
+UnivariateFeatureSelector is an algorithm that selects features based on univariate statistical tests against labels.

-Currently, Flink supports three Univariate Feature Selectors: chi-squared, ANOVA F-test and F-value.
-User can choose Univariate Feature Selector by setting `featureType` and `labelType`, and Flink will pick the score function based on the specified `featureType` and `labelType`.
+Currently, Flink supports three UnivariateFeatureSelectors: chi-squared, ANOVA F-test and F-value.
+User can choose UnivariateFeatureSelector by setting `featureType` and `labelType`, and Flink will pick the score function based on the specified `featureType` and `labelType`.